What can I do about discrimination by a landlord?

 or because you:

 - are on social assistance (welfare)

-Sometimes discrimination is indirect and less obvious.
+Sometimes is indirect and less obvious.
 The landlord might not even realize that what they are doing is wrong.

 And some practices are considered discrimination because of how they affect different groups of people differently.
 This is called indirect discrimination.
 Here are some examples: